reasonml/reasonml.github.io/docs/what-and-why.md

 ## Different Environments

-Reason compiles to JavaScript thanks to our partner project, [Melange](https://melange.re), which compiles OCaml/Reason into JavaScript with smooth interoperability with JavaScript.
+Reason compiles to JavaScript thanks to our partner project, [Melange](compiling-to-js-with-melange.md), which compiles OCaml/Reason into JavaScript with smooth interoperability with JavaScript.
 Reason also compiles to fast, barebone assembly, thanks to OCaml itself.

 There's a clear distinction between the two environments, one runs JavaScript in the browser while the other runs assembly on the machine.
 But the language constructors and tooling is the same, so you can write code for the two environments.

 **Compile to JavaScript**

-[Melange](https://melange.re) is a backend for the OCaml compiler that emits JavaScript.
+[Melange](compiling-to-js-with-melange.md) is a backend for the OCaml compiler that emits JavaScript.
 Melange strives to provide the best integration with both the OCaml and JavaScript ecosystems.
 It is the recommended way to compile Reason to JavaScript, since it compiles 1 module to 1 file, has a very good interop with JavaScript and integrates well with modern frontend development tooling.
+Take a closer look at our page [Compiling to JavaSCript with Melange](compiling-to-js-with-melange.md).

 **Compile to Native**

-Using the OCaml compiler to produce native executables that can run directly on your machine.
+Native means using the OCaml compiler to produce native executables that can run directly on your machine.
 It's recommended to use [dune](https://dune.build) which is the defacto build system for native OCaml projects, but it's also possible to use [ocamlc (OCaml's compiler)](https://ocaml.org/docs/compiling-ocaml-projects) directly.

 ## Where do I start?